 New York Medical Malpractice Laws

-Medical malpractice lawsuits are a specific type of personal injury lawsuit.
+Medical malpractice lawsuits are specific types of personal injury lawsuits.
 As a result, when you file a claim, you will need to prove the legal theory of negligence.
 First, you will need to prove that the person or organization you are suing had the legal and moral obligation to treat you.
 You will need to establish that you and the doctor had an existing doctor-patient relationship at the time of the injury.

 After establishing the duty of care, you will need to show that the doctor breached the duty of care.
 You also need to prove that the doctor’s breach of the duty of care resulted in your injuries.
 Finally, you’ll need to demonstrate that the medical malpractice directly caused the medical complications you experienced or continue to experience.

 Deadlines for Filing a New York Personal Injury Lawsuit